AntonioTorres23/OpenGL_Notes/Deferred Shading.md

 [...]
 ```

-Since we use multiple render targets, we have to explicitly tell OpenGL which of the color buffers associated with `GBuffer` we'd like to render with
+Since we use multiple render targets, we have to explicitly tell OpenGL which of the color buffers associated with `GBuffer` we'd like to render with `glDrawBuffers`.
+Also interesting to note here is we combine the color and specular intensity data